 Last October, I “retired” from the mortgage lending business.
 I had a hunch I wouldn’t really stay retired.
 I just needed some time away from work to reflect on life and what my next venture might be.
 During this time, and actually before while still in lending, real estate, my first love, kept calling.
-So, after 4 years in the mortgage business and 9 months of retirement, I reactivated my real estate license this month and joined Coldwell Banker Distinctive Properties.
+So, after 4 years in the mortgage business and 9 months of retirement, I reactivated my real estate license this month and joined Coldwell Banker Distinctive Properties [Update: I have since moved my license to Ridgway Real Estate].
 I am so excited to be back!

 Don’t get me wrong, retirement was fun.
 I’ve never been bored with time off.
 It was great having no agenda, no commitments, and just, basically, leading a life by stream-of-consciousness, jumping from one activity or project to another as the thought and notion crossed my mind.
 I dabbled in e-commerce, stock trading, and cryptocurrency.
 I played music, hiked, camped, traveled, worked out with Team Beach Body online, caught up on neglected projects around the house, started an Airbnb business renting out a room in my home in Ridgway, got appointed to the Ridgway Town Council, read lots, and overwhelmed myself with email subscriptions and news alerts.
 I’m working on minimizing that now!